 Editor & Publisher

 The Sales Leader Survey.
-Before we discuss results, let’s address participation (again, this year!).
+Before we discuss results, let's address participation (again, this year!).
 In 2007, just two years ago, over 60 timeshare and fractional developers both qualified ($20 million or above in annual sales) and participated in the Survey.
 Times were good – over $10 billion in vacation ownership (timeshare + PRC/fractional) sales volume was recorded.
-In 2008, vacation ownership developers felt the economy’s pain.
+In 2008, vacation ownership developers felt the economy's pain.
 Still, just under 50 (47) developers both qualified and participated in the Survey.
 But in 2009 11 major developers who had participated in every Vacation Ownership WORLD Sales Leader Survey ever conducted that they qualified for – and in many cases this was every Survey conducted in the past 25 years – declined to do so.
-Times were suddenly not so good, in fact they had turned pretty terrible, and these developers did not want their sales results published.
+Times were suddenly not so good, and these developers did not want their sales results published.
 The most likely reason for this was a reluctance to disclose figures showing anywhere from a noteworthy to significant drop in sales volume.

 Vacation Ownership WORLD has consistently addressed the problems in the timeshare resale market.
 It's a mess; in some cases, it's a scandal.
 Suffice it to say that there is high quality timeshare inventory readily available on eBay (and elsewhere) for $1.
 How do you sell a $20,000 or $25,000 timeshare week as long as this is the case?